janpajerski/odin-rock-paper-scissors/notes.md

 # Project Notes

 I will use this file for project notes.
-Since I'm just learning, I will explicitly go through the probelem solving steps as outlined in The Odin Project.
+Since I'm just learning, I will explicitly go through the problem solving steps as outlined in The Odin Project.

+It's worth noting that the project instructions break the proble (creating a rock, paper, scissors game where the user plays against the commputer) into small problems which are the steps in the instructions.
+I attempt to break down these small problems into even smaller problems to practice the problem solving process.
+Admittedly I'm stretching things a bit as the small problems are already pretty bite sized.
+All good though!!

 ## Step 2: Write the logic to get the computer choice.
 1. Understand the Problem